PieroHTL/Battleship/README.md

 # Battleship

-#Communcated the position of clicked button from client to server
+Are you tired of wondering how to effectively communicate the position of a clicked button from a client to a server?
+Look no further!